IbrahimParkar/Code_Clause/Churn_Prediction_in_Telecom_Industry_using_Logistic_Regression/README.md

 1. Total charges: Customers with lower total charges may be more price-sensitive and easily swayed by competitive offers.
 2. Monthly contracts: Customers on monthly contracts have more flexibility to switch providers without penalties, making them more prone to exploring other options.
 3. Fiber optic internet service: Although fiber optic services offer faster speeds, there could be underlying issues such as inconsistent service quality or higher pricing associated with fiber optic plans, leading customers to seek alternatives.
-4. Seniority: It is possible that senior customers face unique challenges or preferences that contribute to a higher churn rate.
+4. Seniority: Senior customers may face unique challenges or preferences that contribute to a higher churn rate.
 This could include changing needs, competitive offers targeting senior citizens, or dissatisfaction with the services provided.

 Further analysis, customer surveys, and data exploration will provide a deeper understanding of these factors and enable the telecom company to take proactive measures to reduce churn and improve customer retention.